mfumagalli/mfumagalli.github.io/who-we-are.md

 The Fumagalli Lab is affiliated with the [School of Biological and Behavioural Sciences](https://www.qmul.ac.uk/sbbs/) and the [Digital Environment Research Institute](https://www.qmul.ac.uk/deri/) at Queen Mary University of London.
-We also enjoy an affiliated with the [Alan Turing Institute](turing.ac.uk).
+We also enjoy an affiliation with the [Alan Turing Institute](turing.ac.uk).

 ![](assets/Lab-lunch-2023.jpg)